top of page

 Do you offer breeding rights?

 Breeding rights are available to non-Nevada residents who are licensed/established breeders, the cost for full rights cost $3,000 on top of the kitten price of chosen kitten.
 This includes breeding, showing, and pet rights.
 You must be TICA-registered with at least two prior litters.
-You will need to send me additional information such as proof you are TICA registered, and that you are city / state licensed with a breeding permit.
-We work with licensed breeders that are established breeders or an establish cattery, we do not work with hobby/back yard breeders and those who just wants a litter or two at home.
+You will need to send me additional information such as proof you are TICA or CFA registered, state licensed and possess a breeding permit within the city you reside in.
+I work with only licensed breeders or an establish licensed cattery that possesses a breeder permit!
+I do not work with hobby/back yard breeders and those who just wants a litter or two at home.
+Local residents may discuss higher-cost breeding rights.
+Pet-only kittens must be spayed/neutered per our contract.
+Any unauthorized breeding will result in legal action with a hefty fine.

 Are your cats healthy and tested?